 (#21254)From Table xxxb, if assigned, the User field corresponding to the center 26-tone RU in an 80 MHz PPDU that spans subcarriers [16:4, 4:16] is carried as the last User field in the HE-SIG-B content channel 1.

-(#21254)From Table xxxb, if assigned, the User field corresponding to the center 26-tone RU in the 80 MHz segments is carried as the last User field in their respective HE-SIG-B content channels(#21256).
+(#21254)From Table xxxb, if assigned, the User field corresponding to the center 26-tone RU in the lower and upper 80 MHz segments of a 160 or 80+80 MHz PPDU is carried as the last User field in the first and second HE-SIG-B content channels respectively(#21256).

-If preamble puncturing is present and the Bandwidth field in the HE-SIG-A field of an HE MU PPDU (see Error!
-Reference source not found.) takes values 4 or 5(#21255), the content of content channel 1 and 2 shall be constructed as described above for an 80 MHz PPDU without preamble puncturing.
+If the Bandwidth field in the HE-SIG-A field of an HE MU PPDU (see Error!
+Reference source not found.) takes values 4 or 5 (i.e. preamble puncturing is present)(#21255), the content of content channel 1 and 2 shall be constructed as described above for an 80 MHz PPDU without preamble puncturing.

-If preamble puncturing is present and the Bandwidth field in the HE-SIG-A field of an HE MU PPDU (see Error!
-Reference source not found.) takes values 6 or 7(#21255), the content of content channel 1 and 2 shall be constructed as described above for an 160 MHz PPDU without preamble puncturing.
+If the Bandwidth field in the HE-SIG-A field of an HE MU PPDU (see Error!
+Reference source not found.) takes values 6 or 7 (i.e. preamble puncturing is present)(#21255), the content of content channel 1 and 2 shall be constructed as described above for an 160 MHz PPDU without preamble puncturing.

 TGax editor: continue from the earlier interrupted paragraph.